 Can I Check-In For My Flight Online?

-In most cases, you will be able to check-in online prior to travel (for some flights with Norwegian Airlines this is not possible, so you can check-in as normal at the airport).
-The details of how to do this will be provided approximately one week before departure when your final travel documents and tickets are loaded into your online account.
-The information required can be found in your final travel letter.
+In most cases, you will be able to check-in online prior to travel (for some flights this is not possible, so you can check-in as normal at the airport).
+The details of how to do this will be provided approximately one week before departure when your final travel documents are emailed to you.

 How Do I Select Seats On My Flight?